Have you ever wanted to know what the optimal block dimensions are for a side by side dual occupancy designs Melbourne?

 When identifying a side by side dual occupancy site, we also need to be careful of blocks that are too deep.
 You will find yourself paying a premium for the extra land that will just end up in your backyard.
 Which sounds nice.
 But buyers are not going to pay you a premium in return for that extra space.

 This again can vary between councils.
 So you need to roll up the sleeves and figure out what those minimum requirements are.
-The make sure you allow for them!
+Then make sure you allow for them!

-Hopefully these simple to follow tips give you a much clearer understanding of dimensions you need to consider when completing your due-diligence on a side-by-side dual occupancy site.
+Hopefully, these simple to follow tips give you a much clearer understanding of dimensions you need to consider when completing your due diligence on side by side dual occupancy designs Melbourne.